What Do I Do if Mortgage Rates Increase While I’m Trying to Buy a House?

 Obviously, an interest rate hike would translate into higher payments made towards interest if you’re not currently locked into a fixed rate, which will obviously increase your monthly mortgage payments.

 Should You Consider a Fixed-Rate Over a Variable-Rate Mortgage?

 Borrowers who may not necessarily have a high level of risk tolerance and are concerned about where things go from here may want to speak with a mortgage specialist and consider making the change to a fixed-rate mortgage.
-That way they’ll be locked into a specific mortgage with a fixed rate that won’t change throughout the term, no matter what the interest rate does in 2018 and beyond.
+That way they’ll be locked into a specific mortgage with a fixed rate that won’t change throughout the term, no matter what the interest rate does in the years to come.

 Variable-rate mortgages can be switched into a fixed rate during the term of the mortgage.
 That said, locking in, comes with a cost.
 Some lenders might require that borrowers who want to lock into a rate sign up for a five-year term, regardless of the remainder of the term of their current mortgage.

 For more differences between variable-rate and fixed-rate loans, look here.